 I’ve written about small intestine bacterial overgrowth (SIBO) in my last three posts.
 To catch up, start at the beginning, or read the previous post.
 This final post is about how to prevent SIBO relapse once it’s been treated.
 This is hugely important, and often THE missing piece to successfully resolving SIBO once and for all.

-Unfortunately many people relapse easily after SIBO treatment.
+Unfortunately, many people relapse easily after SIBO treatment.
 Approximately two-thirds of people treated for SIBO relapse either right away or over the course of the next year!
-This is where Functional Medicine doctors fill the gap that conventional gastroenterologists may not provide: preventing relapse after treatment, which requires a broader view of this condition.
+This is where Functional Medicine clinicians fill the gap that conventional gastroenterologists may not provide: preventing relapse after treatment, which requires a broader view of this condition.

 Figure out the root cause

 SIBO is a symptom of other things that happened first.
 So, finding out the root cause of your SIBO is instrumental in turning it around.
 Currently, the primary causes are believed to be:

 Acid-blocking medications, such as PPIs and H2 blockers reduce your stomach acid.
 Stomach acid keeps your stomach at the right pH to kill bacteria that shouldn’t go beyond your stomach.
 Acid-blocking medications are not meant to be used long-term.
 They can lead to small intestine bacterial overgrowth, and nutrient deficiencies.

 Weaning off acid-blocking medications is possible with the help of a clinician.
 Acid reflux is often caused by small intestine bacterial overgrowth.
 So SIBO can exist before acid reflux starts, and then acid-blocking medication makes the SIBO worse.